Joint constraints from cosmic shear, galaxy-galaxy lensing and galaxy clustering: internal tension as an indicator of intrinsic alignment modelling error: Modelling

 In practice, both cosmic shear and galaxy-galaxy lensing have contributions from effects other than pure lensing and galaxy clustering.
 First, IAs add a spatially correlated shape component, such that the observed shear is $\gamma = \gamma^{\rm G} + \gamma^{\rm I}$, giving rise to $\left \langle \gamma^{\rm G} \gamma^{\rm I} \right \rangle$ and $\left \langle \gamma^{\rm I} \gamma^{\rm I} \right \rangle$ correlations at the two-point level (often referred to simply as GI and II).
 Analogously, the observed density of galaxy counts on a patch of sky is altered by magnification, $\delta_{g, \mathrm{obs}} = \delta_g + \delta_\mu$.
 When writing out the angular correlation functions, we have several additional correlations.

-Since, to first order, there is no B-mode contribution from lensing, $C^{ij}_{\gamma, \mathrm{BB}}$ is non-zero only due to intrinsic alignments\footnote{We are ignoring other theoretical sources of B-modes such as source clustering, which are commonly assumed to be small (at least for two-point statistics).}.
+Since, to first order, there is no B-mode contribution from lensing, $C^{ij}_{\gamma, \mathrm{BB}}$ is non-zero only due to intrinsic alignments\footnote{We are ignoring other theoretical sources of B-modes such as source clustering \citep{schneider02,schmidt09}, which are commonly assumed to be small (at least for two-point statistics -- see \citealt{y3-methods} and \citealt{gatti24} for discussion).}.
 The Limber integrals for each of the terms above can be expressed in a similar way to those in Sections \ref{sec:theory:shear_gg} and \ref{sec:theory:ggl}:

 The power spectra in the latter three can be related to the GI IA spectrum and the nonlinear matter power spectrum by assuming linear bias: with the factor $C$ being the magnification coefficient (see \citealt*{y3-magnification} for a definition and further discussion), which describes the overall impact of magnification\footnote{We follow \citealt*{y3-magnification} here in parameterising the overall impact of magnification with a single amplitude per redshift bin.
 In terms of physics, one has two competing effects due to the fact that magnification both boosts the observed fluxes of galaxies and also expands the apparent area of a given patch on the sky.
 In the notation of \citet{joachimi09}, $C_{\rm mag}=2(\alpha-1)$, where $\alpha$ is the logarithmic slope of the faint end of the luminosity function.}.
 Note that $C$ is not included as a free parameter in our analyses, but rather fixed to the fiducial values measured by \citealt*{y3-magnification} in each bin (see also Table \ref{tab:params}).
 As mentioned in the previous section, a subset of our chains include nonlinear galaxy bias.
 Note that the Y3 nonlinear bias model does not include an expansion of Eq. \ref{eq:P_gI} to include all relevant terms -- the model always assumes a linear relation between $P_{\delta_g \mathrm{I}}$ and $P_{\rm GI}$ (as in \citealt{y3-methods}).